Goldman Sachs Private Wealth Management

 Direct Private Investing

-Goldman Sachs Private Wealth Management offers the service of direct private investing.
+Goldman Sachs group inc. Private Wealth Management offers the service of direct private investing.
 It refers to investments done by affluent individuals in traditional as well as alternative asset classes.
 The alternative asset classes can include real estate, clean energy, and other forms of debt.
-Direct private investing can happen within the US, across Europe, and in other high-growth areas like Asia.
+Direct private investing or asset allocation activity can happen within the US, across Europe, and in other high-growth areas like Asia.
 Direct private investing is normally meant for sophisticated investors that understand the underlying risks of the asset classes in which they invest.
 The benefit of direct private investing is the diversification that it offers and the high returns that the portfolio can earn if the investments are successful.

 The key point about direct private investing is that your wealth manager should have expertise in a range of asset classes.
 Either the wealth management firm should have this expertise in-house or it should be able to bring in an outside expert who is reliable and has a track record.
 You want your advisor to have enough experience in the alternative asset classes.
 For example, if you are planning to do a real estate transaction, then you do not want to work with any average real estate expert.
 You want to work with someone who has worked on multi-million dollar deals and preferably someone who has advised business moguls and celebrities.
 We mention this because dealing in a $1 million property is very different from dealing in a $50 million property.
-There are specific skill sets that are needed to structure multi-million dollar deals.
+There are specific skill sets that are needed to structure and access multi-million dollar deals.

 If you want to discuss direct private investing in detail and whether it is the right option for you, feel free to reach out to Pillar Wealth Management.